raiden-network/raiden/ob-review/README.md

 I did not have an easy time getting into this and coming up with a way of doing this.
 I also looked at this from a lot of angles, as I couldn't just look at the tests in isolation.
 In the end, I spent considerably more time on this than I am billing, because I felt this would otherwise be completely useless to you.

-I really want to thank you giving me the opportunity to do this!
+I really want to thank you for giving me the opportunity to do this!

 ![ohniwid.jpg](ohniwid.jpg)